nfabacus/my-very-first-angular1-app/README.md

 ## Update
 14 Sept: Just got started.
 Wow, two way data binding and ready-made directive!
 No single line of javascript yet.
 But, I can do this? - Display input value instantly without page refresh.
 In this case, it is even much easier than React.
+20 Sept: Added basic filter.
+Again it is soo easy to implement, even compared with react.